giobbu/Elia-Colab-Forecast/README.md

 ![Status](https://img.shields.io/badge/status-development-orange)
 # PREDICO: Collaborative Forecasting Through a Data Analytics Marketplace

-PREDICO is a platform designed for collaborative forecasting of offshore wind power in the spot market.
+PREDICO is a platform for collaborative forecasting, designed to enhance forecasting accuracy through collaboration between market makers and forecasters.
 This repository includes the methodology, learning algorithms, and evaluation tools necessary to combine forecasts and progress toward building a fully functional data marketplace.

+* #### Join PREDICO Collaborative Forecasting Sessions Explore the PREDICO platform and service documentation to join the daily collaborative forecasting sessions at https://predico-elia.inesctec.pt/.

+* #### Setting up PREDICO platform
+    For detailed instructions on setting up and deploying the PREDICO platform in operational environments, refer to the following repository: https://github.com/INESCTEC/predico-collabforecast.

+## Overview

-The collaborative forecasting process is divided into three main modules, as shown in the diagram below.
+The collaborative forecasting process is divided into three main components, as shown in the diagram below.

 <img src="img/schema_predico.png" alt="Image Alt Text" width="500"/>

+## Collaborative Forecasting Modules

 The following detailed flowchart illustrates the main steps in wind energy forecasting and wind energy variability, together with the evaluation of the contributions of the various forecasters.